 The Alert Carolina Emergency Notificaiton System (ACS) communicates in multiple ways with students, faculty and staff, as well as visitors, local residents, parents and the news media in the event of an emergency or dangerous situation.

-An Emergency Warning is issued if there is a significant emergency or immediate threat to the health or safety of people on campus – such as an armed and dangerous person on campus, major chemical spill or a tornado warning issued for Chapel Hill and Carrboro.
+An Emergency Notification is issued if there is a significant emergency or immediate threat to the health or safety of people on campus – such as an armed and dangerous person on campus, major chemical spill or a tornado warning issued for Chapel Hill and Carrboro.
 The emergency sirens will sound to alert people that they need to act now.
 Read more.

-A Timely Warning is issued if there is a continuing danger affecting the campus community and notification will not compromise law enforcement efforts – such as reports of a homicide, sex offense or robbery.
+A Timely Warning Notification is issued if there is a continuing danger affecting the campus community and notification will not compromise law enforcement efforts – such as reports of a homicide, sex offense or robbery.
 Read more.

 An Informational message is issued if a situation is not an emergency and does not pose an immediate threat to the campus community, but is of significant interest to the campus.
 These messages are intended to tell people to be aware of a particular situation.
 For example an alleged assault occurring on or within close proximity to the campus that does not appear to pose a continuing threat, based on currently available information, including information from local law enforcement agencies.
 In addition, a crime occurring off campus but due to its location may have an impact on student or employee security interests.
 Notification may be elevated to timely warning notification if additional information becomes available to DPS that there is a continuing threat to the campus community.
 Read more.

 UNC System’s new Adverse Weather and Emergency Events Policy took effect Jan.
 1, 2016.